-Day 3,

-Wednesday 29th

-May

-Lanzhou to Xiahe
+Day 3, Saturday 23rd May Lanzhou to Xiahe

-From the period of

-the Qin Dynasty,
+From the period of the Qin Dynasty, travellers from Xi'an to Central Asia broke their iourney at

-travellers from

-Xi'an to Central

-Asia broke their

-journey at

 Lanzhou.
-Situated

-on the upper reaches of the Yellow River, Lanzhou has for millennia guarded the strategically important Hexi Corridor.
-We start our tour with a boat trip on the mighty Yellow River to visit the Liujia Gorge, a key water conservancy project completed in 1974, providing irrigation, navigation, flood control and hydro electricity
+Situated on the upper reaches of the Yellow River, Lanzhou has for millennia guarded the

-generation.
-After our boat trip we will transfer to the ancient and remote Bingling Temple, a series of grottoes filled with Buddhist sculptures carved into natural caves
+strategically important Hexi Corridor.
+We start our tour with a boat trip on the mighty Yellow River to visit the Liujia Gorge, a key water conservancy project completed in 1974, providing irrigation, navigation, flood control and hydro electricity generation.
+After our boat trip we will transfer to the ancient and remote Bingling Temple, a series of grottoes filled with Buddhist sculptures carved into natural caves and caverns in a canyon along

-and caverns in a canyon along the Yellow River.
-The complex dates from about AD 420 to the Ming Dynasty.
-After lunch we drive to Xiahe to see the wonderful Tibetan Labrang Monastery.
-Xiahe is
+the Yellow River.

+The complex

+dates from about

+AD 420 to the

+Ming Dynasty.

+After lunch we

+drive to Xiahe to

+see the

+wonderful

+Tibetan Labrang

+Monastery.
+Xiahe

-at 3,100m, so upon arrival in Xiahe we will check into the hotel and it is recommended that we rest to acclimatise to the altitude.
+is at 3,100m, so upon arrival in Xiahe we will check into the hotel and it is recommended that we rest to acclimatise to the altitude.
 We stay at Xiahe for two nights.
-B/L/D Day 4, Thursday 30th May Xiahe The Labrang Monastery was established in 1709 and became one of the six great monasteries of the yellow hat Gelukpa sect of Tibetan Buddhism.
+B/D Day 4, Sunday 24th May Xiahe The Labrang Monastery was established in 1709 and became one of the six great monasteries of the yellow hat Gelukpa sect of Tibetan Buddhism.
 Often referred to as 'Little-Tibet', it is the largest Lamaist institute in the world, with a huge collection of volumes of scripture.

 Labrang is Tibetan Buddhism's most important monastery town outside the Tibetan Autonomous Region.
 The white walls and gilded roofs feature a blend of Tibetan and Indian Vihara architectural styles.
 Resident monks wear maroon robes, black boots and shaggy yellow Mohawk shaped hats, sometimes pitched to impressive heights.
-Time permitting, a short drive to the Sangke Grasslands located 50kms south-west of Xiahe.
-B/L/D Day 5, Friday 31st May Xiahe to Zhangye An early morning walk around Xiahe to experience the daily ritual of the monks, before we drive back to Lanzhou and board our bullet train to Zhangye.
+This morning we will watch the locals as they take their daily ritual walk past the Monastery prayer wheels.
+One of the monks will then escort us through the Monastery's main buildings ending with the monks morning prayer session.
+This afternoon we take a short drive to the Sangke Grasslands located 50kms south-west of Xiahe to visit the Octagonal city where we will visit a local Tibetan family and share dinner with them.
+B/D Day 5, Monday 25th May Xiahe to Xining After breakfast we will be driven to Xining, around 230 kms away.
+Xining is the capital of Qinghai province on China's Tibetan Plateau.
+On the way we will stop at the Longwu and Wutong Monasteries.
+Overnight in Xining.
+Day 6, Tuesday 26th May Xining to Zhangye An early morning walk around Xining to experience the daily ritual of the monks at the Kumbum Monastery, before we are transferred to the station and board our bullet train to Zhangye.
 Upon arrival, we'll be picked up from the railway station and transferred to our hotel.
-Overnight in Zhangye for one night.
-B/D Day 6, Saturday 1st June Zhangye to Jiayuguan This morning we will visit the Danxia National Geological Park which is famous for its colourful sandstone cliff formations.
-It has been voted as one of the most beautiful natural landforms in China.
-After lunch we visit Zhangye's gigantic reclining Buddha statue which is 35m long.
+Overnight in Zhangye.
+B/D Day 7, Wednesday 27th May Zhangye to Jiayuguan This morning we will visit Zhangye's gigantic reclining Buddha statue which is 35m long.
 The temple's huge statue is made of clay on a wooden frame and depicts the Gautama Buddha's attainment of nirvana, with his ten disciples standing behind him.
 It is largely unaltered since the time of the Western Xia period of the 12th century.
-We then travel onto Jiayuguan, about a 3 hour drive, where we will stay for two nights.
-B/D
+After lunch we visit the Danxia National Geological Park which is famous for its colourful sandstone cliff formations.
+It has been voted as one of the most beautiful natural landforms in China.
+We then travel onto Jiayuguan, about a 3 hour drive.
+B/D .....